By Penelope Przekop

 Regardless of your harmonization strategy, document it in an SOP Harmonization Strategy Plan.
 This can be presented to auditors or regulators, if necessary, to prove that you have a plan in progress that everyone understands.
 It also creates a consistent storyboard for inspection readiness.
 It addresses the question, “How the heck do we explain what’s going on with our SOPs?” when the company is swimming across the biopharma sea of SOP harmonization.
 Keep calm and carry on; you’ll make it to the other side.

 About The Author:

 Penelope Przekop, MSQA, RQAP-GCP, partners with pharma and biotech companies of all sizes to develop risk-based strategic solutions for establishing (or enhancing) clinical and pharmacovigilance quality systems that support growth and ensure long-term compliance.
-She is a global GXP quality systems/assurance and regulatory compliance consultant with 25+ years of industry experience.
+She is a global GXP quality systems/assurance and regulatory compliance consultant with 25-plus years of industry experience.
 Her areas of expertise include strategy development, quality systems and assurance, inspection readiness, and organizational training.
 She frequently conducts regulatory mock inspections and develops outcomes-based inspection readiness strategies.
 Przekop has held leadership positions in both Big Pharma and CROs, including Novartis, Covance, Wyeth, and Johnson & Johnson.
 She is the author of Six Sigma for Business Excellence (McGraw-Hill).
-Her book, 5-Star Career: Why You Don’t Have Yours Yet and How to Get It (Productivity Press), launches in 2020.